Sinwar’s killing brings end of Gaza war within reach – if Israel can seize the chance

 “Sinwar became the sole decision maker, and of course, he grew stronger and stronger as Israel killed more and more important figures, such as (Hamas’ military chief) Mohammed Deif,” he said.

-A year of pounding by Israel, which has left swathes of Gaza devastated and brought a huge toll for civilians, has left Hamas greatly weakened and Sinwar’s killing will create a major power vacuum – which Israel and its allies will no doubt aim to capitalize on.
+A year of pounding by Israel, which has left swathes of Gaza flattened and killed more than 42,000 people, has left Hamas greatly weakened.
+Sinwar’s killing will create a major power vacuum – which Israel and its allies will no doubt aim to capitalize on.

 It is unclear whether Sinwar left any instructions on what should happen in the event of his death.